-Under our amended and restated articles of association, our board of directors must consist of not less than five (5) but no more than nine (9) directors, including any external directors required to be appointed by the Companies Law.
+Under our amended and restated articles of association, our board of directors must consist of not less than five (5) but no more than seven (7) directors, including two external directors as required by the Companies Law.
 Pursuant to our amended and restated articles of association, other than the external directors, for whom special election requirements apply under the Companies Law, the vote required to appoint a director is a simple majority vote of holders of our voting shares participating and voting at the relevant meeting.
-In addition, our amended and restated articles of association allow our board of directors to appoint new directors to fill vacancies on the board of directors if the number of directors is below the maximum number provided in our amended and restated articles.
+In addition, our amended and restated articles of association allow our board of directors to appoint new directors to fill vacancies on the board of directors if the number of directors falls below the minimum number provided in our amended and restated articles so the number of directors in office shall be at least the minimum number.
+In such case, a shareholders meeting shall be held within six months of such appointment in order to elect directors.
 Furthermore, under our amended and restated articles of association our directors other than external directors are divided into three classes with staggered three-year terms.
-For a more detailed description on the composition of our board of election procedures of our directors, other than our external directors, see "Management - Corporate Government Practices - Board of Directors and Officers."
-External directors are elected for an initial term of three years, may be elected for additional terms of three years each under certain circumstances, and may be removed from office pursuant to the terms of the Companies Law.
-For further information on the election and removal of external directors, see "Management - External Directors - Election and Dismissal of External Directors."
+For a more detailed description on the composition of our board of election procedures of our directors, other than our external directors see "Management - Corporate Government Practices - Board of directors and officers."
+External directors are elected for an initial term of three years, may be elected for additional terms of three years each under certain circumstances, and may be removed from office pursuant to the terms of the Companies Law, for further information on the election and removal of external directors see "Management - External Directors."